Jona-m/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-Switching current user to the user betty
+Printing the effective username of the current user